Purchases through our links may earn us a commission.

-Nevertheless, if you already have one you can pair it with any graphics card available on the market.
-It won’t induce a CPU bottleneck even if paired with the RTX 2080Ti.
-As you can see in the linked article above, you’ll lose less than five percent of performance when running the RTX 2080Ti compared to the best gaming CPU on the market, the 10900K.
+Nevertheless, if you already have one you can pair it with almost any graphics card available on the market.
+The 9700K won’t induce CPU bottleneck even if you pair it with the RTX 2080Ti.
+You’ll lose less than five percent of performance when running the RTX 2080Ti compared to the best gaming CPU on the market, the 10900K.
 But, as always, the best GPU for i7-9700K is the one that fits best for your particular needs.

 Further, with the imminent release of new GPU lineups from Nvidia and AMD, getting a card like the RTX 2080Ti months before beasts sporting anything from 30 to 60 percent better performance than the RTX 2080 Ti is not a smart thing to do.
 So, if you need a powerful graphics card for playing games at 4K, it’s better to go with the card featured below.